Is a stipend considered earned income?

 In this piece

-Tax season brings plenty of questions, but few cause as much confusion as the status of employee stipends.
+Tax season brings plenty of questions, but few cause as much confusion as the status of employee stipend programs.

 If you're offering monthly wellness allowances, remote work stipends, or professional development funds, you need to understand how these benefits affect both your company's tax obligations and your employees' take-home pay.
-The distinction between earned income and other types of compensation isn't just about accounting for the subtle nuances; it directly impacts payroll processing, withholding requirements, and year-end reporting.
+The distinction between earned income and other types of compensation isn't just about accounting for the subtle nuances.
+It directly impacts payroll processing, withholding requirements, and year-end reporting.
+Federal agencies estimate that worker misclassification costs $3-4 billion annually in lost tax revenue, and stipend compliance errors are a common contributor.

-This article talks about the tax treatment of various stipend types, helping you work your way through IRS guidelines with confidence.
-We'll discuss specific scenarios, explain key exceptions, and provide practical guidance for structuring stipend programs that benefit both your organization and your employees.
+The tax treatment of various stipend types can feel overwhelming, but working through IRS guidelines with the right framework makes it manageable.
+The sections below cover specific scenarios, explain key exceptions, and provide practical guidance for structuring stipend programs that benefit both your organization and your employees.

 Key takeaways